dosipod/SrWiki/LED-Settings.md

 ### Example:

 I have 6 - 8x32 panels.
-They are connected:
+They are connected sequentially:

 0 1 2